haidarzhy-oi/employee-management-system/README.md

 ---

 ### Q2: **Can I use a different front-end framework instead of Angular?**
 **A2**: **No**, the task is designed to evaluate your Angular skills, so please use Angular as specified.
-Feel free to use Angular Material or Bootstrap for styling.
+Feel free to use PrimeNG for styling.

 ---